June 15, 2017 / Esther Choy

 What do you do when you want to get to know your colleagues’ stories?
-How do you get people to share the kinds of stories that let you connect on a personal level?
+How do you know how to ask for stories in a way that gets them to connect on a personal level?

 Claudia V. Gamboa of SC Johnson found herself asking questions like this in September 2016 as she prepared an event for National Hispanic Heritage Month.
 Along with other members of SC Johnson’s Hispanic Business Council, she was planning to ask colleagues to write true stories and send them to the HBC.
 Participants would then be entered in a drawing to win free tickets to Hamilton – created by Puerto Rican-American Lin-Manuel Miranda.